 (ii) Normally, summons should not be issued repeatedly.
 As far as practicable, the statement of the accused or witness should be recorded in minimum number of appearances.

 (iii) Respect the time of appearance given in the summons.
 No person should be made to wait for long hours before his statement is recorded except when it has been decided very consciously as a matter of strategy.

 Ans.
-Under section 65 of MGL, the following officers have been empowered and are required to assist CGST/SGST officers in the execution of MGL.
-The categories specified in MGL are as follows:
+Under section 72 of CGST/SGST Act, the following officers have been empowered and are required to assist CGST/SGST officers in the execution of CGST/SGST Act.
+The categories specified are as follows:

-iii.
-Officers of State/Central Government engaged in collection of GST;

 iv.
+Officers of State/UT/ Central Government engaged in collection of GST;

-Officers of State/Central Government engaged in collection of land revenue;
+v.
+Officers of State/UT/ Central Government engaged in collection of land revenue;

-vi.
-Any other class of officers as may be notified by the Central/State Government
+vii.
+Any other class of officers as may be notified by the Central/State Government.

 INDEX OF ALL FAQs ON GOODS AND SERVICE TAX

 |1.||FAQs on Overview of Goods and Services Tax (GST)|

 |2.||GST: FAQ on Levy of and Exemption from Tax|